nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Grind in Judecca Section 2 with Yukari & Mitsuru

-Grind until you get Surt's, Thor's, & Jatayu's Heart Items, fuse Odin w/ Makarakarn, & get both Mitsuru & Yukari their break spells (level 61 & 60)
+Grind until you get Thor's & Jatayu's Heart Items and get both Mitsuru & Yukari their break spells (level 61 & 60)

+Find/fuse another Kurama Tengu and get Growth 2 on him

 From here on you'll need to grab a Laksmi from shuffle time at some point